EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-01.md

 ### After Class:
 - [ ] Post session recording (if recorded) to Canvas
 - [ ] Share troubleshooting notes in Discord
-- [ ] Send AWS Academy invitation links to students who shared their emails
 - [ ] Send GitHub Classroom invitation links to students who shared their GitHub usernames
 - [ ] Prepare starter code for Meeting 2 (HTTP client examples with httpx)

 ---

 ## Support Blocks (Run as Needed)

-### AWS Academy Onboarding (15 Minutes)
-*Assign during class only if many students still need access; otherwise set as homework.*

-**Instructor prompts:**
-1. Highlight the three required Cloud Foundations modules: **Compute**, **Storage**, **Databases**.
-2. Point students to [https://www.awsacademy.com](https://www.awsacademy.com) → **Student** sign-in and remind them to share their GitHub username + email in `#helpdesk` so you can issue invites.
-3. Restate the single deadline: **Tuesday, Dec 16, 2025** for all modules.
-Encourage pacing (e.g., one module per two weeks).
-4. Demonstrate how to capture the completion certificate for Canvas submission and where to ask questions (always `#helpdesk`, using PARD format).

-**Student follow-up:** enroll, confirm module access, schedule time to finish Compute (target: Nov 25) and the other two by Dec 16.

 ### Windows WSL Setup Guide (Self-Contained)
 *Share with Windows participants who are still on PowerShell-only environments.*